AdvancedArmorStands/Docs/docs/configuration.md

 :::

 :::note
-Players can create as many types as they want (e.g., up to 80 types), but they must change the names and each type can be used in the game using the `create` command
+Players can create as many types as they want, but they must change the names and each type can be used in the game using the `create` command
 :::

 ## Animations Configuration